 Woman Attacked in Her Street by Neighbor’s Dog

 A Houston woman was attacked by a neighbor’s pit bull while it was roaming the streets of her neighborhood.
-Victim Jennifer Jenkins had just attempted to inform her neighbors that their dogs were out, to no avail – her neighbors claimed that the dogs had been put away.
-Moments later, Jenkins found herself being approached by one of the Pit Bulls at alarming speed and was violently attacked in the middle of her street.
-Attacks from pit bulls are actually more common than people might think, and statistics show that they are on the rise.
+Victim, Jennifer Jenkins had just attempted to inform her neighbors that their dogs were out, to no avail – her neighbors claimed that the dogs had been put away.
+Moments later, Jenkins found herself being approached by one of the pit bulls at an alarming speed and was violently attacked in the middle of her street.
+Attacks by pit bulls are actually more common than people might think, and statistics show that they are on the rise.

 Bruised and cut, Jenkins is also undergoing a series of rabies vaccinations as the owners of the dog have no medical history or records for the pit bull or any of their three other dogs.
 Jenkins is now attempting to right what has been wrong.
 The owners of the dog have refused to give it up for mandatory quarantine, and have sent it to live with one of their friends outside of the city’s jurisdiction.
 The concern now lies for the rest of the neighborhood as the potential for another attack looms over them.
 With three more dogs at the pit bull’s residence, Jenkins worries an attack might happen again – though this time, the victim may not be so lucky.